All EMMY® Award judging is done online – whenever you want, wherever you want!

 Whenever a current job title does not obviously qualify a judge as a peer, the judge should list, on the judge’s certification section of the ballot, his/her previous experience, which qualifies him/her as a peer for the programs or crafts being judged.

-Login into your EMMY® Express Dashboard and select Search Available Panels to request the panels you are qualified to judge.
+To sign up use the link below to log in to your EMMY® Express Dashboard and select Search Available Panels to request the panels you are qualified to judge.
 You do not have to be a member to judge, simply create a free registered user account.
 For difficulties logging in please email our office at email@example.com.